GTech-Solutions/GTechIndustries/apps/gtech-industries/src/app/blog-controller/mui-datagrid-blog-post.md

 npm install tss-react
 ```

-With these prerequisites in place, we're ready to start building our custom data grid toolbar.
+With these prerequisites in place, we're ready to start building our custom DataGrid toolbar.

 ## Setting Up the Component

-Let's start by defining the structure and functionality of our custom data grid toolbar component.
+Let's start by defining the structure and functionality of our custom toolbar component.
 We'll name it `CustomDataGridToolbar`.

 ```javascript
 // Import necessary dependencies